Existence of infinitely many minimal hypersurfaces in closed manifolds: Min-max theory on a non-compact manifold with cylindrical ends

 In our paper, we will need to consider the non-compact setting, so naturally we define the following.

 \begin{definition} Let $(N,g)$ be a complete non-compact manifold.
-Let $K_1\subset K_2\subset...
-K_i\subset...$ be an exhaustion of $N$ by compact $(n+1)$-submanifolds with smooth boundary.
+Let $K_1\subset K_2\subset... \subset K_i\subset...$ be an exhaustion of $N$ by compact $(n+1)$-submanifolds with smooth boundary.
 The {\em $p$-width of $(N,g)$} is the number

-\end{definition} For any two compact $(n+1)$-submanifolds with smooth boundary $A\subset B\subset N$, we have $ \omega_p(A,g)\leq \omega_p(B,g)$: this follows from adapting the proof of \cite[Lemma 2.15, (1)]{LioMaNe}) to the case of general metrics.
-Therefore $\omega_p(N,g)$ is well defined since $\omega_p(K_i,g)$ is a nondecreasing sequence of nonnegative numbers.
+\end{definition} For any two compact $(n+1)$-submanifolds with smooth boundary $A\subset B\subset N$, we have $ \omega_p(A,g)\leq \omega_p(B,g)$; this follows from adapting the proof of \cite[Lemma 2.15, (1)]{LioMaNe}) to the case of general metrics.
+Therefore $\omega_p(N,g)$ is well-defined since $\omega_p(K_i,g)$ is a nondecreasing sequence of nonnegative numbers.
 Moreover it does not depend on the choice of the exhaustion $\{K_i\}$.

 Let $(\mathcal{C},h)$ be a complete manifold with cylindrical ends, i.e. outside of a compact subset, the manifold is isometric to $\Sigma \times [0,\infty)$ endowed with a product metric (here $\Sigma$ is a smooth $n$-dimensional manifold).
 The metric $h$ is allowed to be only Lipschitz continuous.
-In the following proposition, we show that the asymptotic behavior of the widths $\omega_p(\mathcal{C}) = \omega_p(\mathcal{C},h)$ is linear, and the leading term depends on the largest cylindrical end of $\mathcal{C}$.
 We denote by $\mathcal{H}^n$ the Hausdorff $n$-dimensional volume.

+The following theorem is a key result in this paper: it states that the widths $\omega_p(\mathcal{C}) = \omega_p(\mathcal{C},h)$ increase with $p$ by a definite explicit amount (strict monotonicity), and that the asymptotic behavior of $\omega_p(\mathcal{C})$ is linear with an explicit leading term (cylindrical Weyl law).

-\begin{theo} Let $(\mathcal{C},h)$ be an $(n+1)$-dimensional connected non-compact manifold with cylindrical ends, which is isometric to a product metric $(\Sigma \times [0,\infty),h_1\times dt^2)$ outside of a compact subset.
+\begin{theo} Let $(\mathcal{C},h)$ be an $(n+1)$-dimensional connected non-compact manifold with cylindrical ends, which is isometric to a product metric $(\Sigma \times [0,\infty),h_1\oplus dt^2)$ outside of a compact subset.
 Let $\Sigma_1,\dots,\Sigma_m$ be the connected components of $\Sigma$ and suppose that $\Sigma_1$ has the largest $n$-volume among these components:

 $\mathcal{H}^n$ being computed with $h_1$.
 Then $\omega_p(\mathcal{C})$ is finite for all $p$ and the following holds: \begin{enumerate} \item for all $p\in\{1,2,3,\dots\}$,

 \item moreover, there exists a constant $\hat{C}$ depending on $h$ such that for all $p\in\{1,2,3,\dots\}$: